top of page

 Living Room | The Breakers Mansion

 The Breakers is considered to be the grandest of all the Newport mansions.
 The house is designated as a National Historic Landmark.
-The palatial residence was built by Cornelius Vanderbilt II, President of the New York Central Railroad.
+The palatial residence was built by Cornelius Vanderbilt II.
 Completed in 1895, the Italian Renaissance-style structure was designed by Richard Morris Hunt as a summer retreat for the family of nine.
 The cottage has 70 rooms with a central great hall that boasts 45 foot ceilings.

 View of the Breakers Mansion from the Cliff Walk, Newport RI